 There are literally thousands of things you can use as your microphone enclosure.
 Tin cans, pepper shakers, tea strainers.
 You name it, someone’s made a microphone out of it.
 Of course you can use a nice vintage shell like the common Shure green bullet, or an Astatic JT-30.
 If you find one at a reasonable price, by all means use that.
 But we’re going cheap, so we’re using one of the most popular options available.
 It’s a motorcycle turn signal light.
 Greg Heumann from Blows Me Away Productions was the first builder I know that used a motorcycle tail light as a microphone shell.

-This shell is often a little small in diameter for some players but builders around the world are using it.
-As an alternative, there’s a larger diameter tail light that works well too, but finding the building the right gasket is a bit more trouble.
+This shell is often a little small in diameter to hold for some players, but builders around the world are using it.
+As an alternative, there’s a larger diameter tail light that works well too, but finding or building the right gasket is a bit more trouble.
 Our primary shell fits the element pretty well, and you can buy a proper gasket online.

 After playing each of the many elements, I slowly whittled the best-sounding elements down to 6.
-Building all six out, I then brought them to the New England Harmonica Intensive seminar, where I let all the players who cared to, try out the 6.
-There were 15 or so testers, including seasoned pros Annie Raines and Ronnie Shellist.
+Building all six out, I then brought them to the New England Harmonica Intensive seminar, where I let all the players who cared to, try out the six.
+There were fifteen or so testers, including seasoned pros Annie Raines and Ronnie Shellist.

 We used a stock Fender Blues Jr. as the amp in the tests.
 Not regarded as the best harp amp out there, but certainly available worldwide.
 After grading the microphones over a weekend, players evaluated two of the elements as standing out from the rest.

 – Microphone capsule (element) ($3-15)

 – Cable connector ($6)